saraculhane/acstats/README.md

 Under the hood, LaTeX templates are used to ensure that documents conform precisely to submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [knitr](http://yihui.name/knitr/).

-Using **reed_templates** has some prerequisites which are described below.
+Using **reedtemplates** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at <http://http://miktex.org/download> and for Mac at <http://tug.org/mactex/mactex-download.html>.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

 ### Using reedtemplates from Chester's GitHub